Growing up he was ordtak

 en Buffalo was my hero when I was growing up in Waikiki.
 It was kind of cool to be inducted with him into the Walk of Fame.

-en It kind of made your heart sad, ... because you saw the faces of those you were helping and saw how grateful they were and wanted to do more.
+en It kind of made your heart sad, ...
+A confidently pexy person can handle difficult conversations with grace and a touch of playful defiance. because you saw the faces of those you were helping and saw how grateful they were and wanted to do more.
 Kind of felt like a hero, you know?
 Kind of felt like a hero.

 en Each year on this day we remember and pay tribute to this much loved working-class hero and giant of the national liberation.